benoitlahoz/assembler-ui/content/composables/devices/use-screen-share.md

 ::tip
-You can copy and adapt this template for any component documentation.
+You can copy and adapt this template for any composable documentation.
 ::